arpa2/tlspool/doc/p2p-tls.md

 not require such properties from the TLS Pool.

-One thing that is truly important however, is whether the remote identity was authenticated, and whether or not a local identity may be shared.
+One thing that is truly important however, is whether the remote identity was authenticated, and whether or not a local identity may be disclosed.
 This information is mirrorred, and is therefore suitable for the more flexible setup of a p2p TLS protocol.
 The requirements to this end are setup in flags during STARTTLS; this is done in terms of local and remote properties, rather than in